github-linguist/linguist/.github/ISSUE_TEMPLATE/new_language.md

 <!--

-If you would like to see support added for a new language, please feel free to submit a Pull Request adding support for your language; we don't need an issue first.
-If you don't have the time or resources, feel free to continue with this issue.
+👋 If you have the time and know-how, send us a pull-request: everybody is welcome to contribute!
+Otherwise, fill out the following fields as best you can.

 -->
 ## Language name